 Identifying a strong candidate for fellowships, like charity, should probably begin at home.
 The student who is working in your lab, assisting with your research, or writing an honors thesis under your supervision is usually a much better bet than the one in the course you are teaching who earned a stellar grade but with whom you have no relation to speak of outside of class.
 The rule here is simple: Given a choice between the student you know well and one you know hardly at all, always recommend the former.

 But what specific qualities should you look for in those students with whom you are already familiar?
 The answer here is quite simple too: Selection committees aren’t impressed with mere busyness and high GPAs; what they want most to see is passion and commitment from students who consistently challenge themselves.
 The strongest fellowship candidates are those who, regardless of their year in school, already possess a fairly well-defined sense of what they want to accomplish with their lives, either intellectually or professionally, and most likely have already begun to take the firsts steps necessary to reach those goals.
-In other words, the ideal fellowship candidate is not simply a joiner; she is instead a hard-working and creative leader, an agent of change who identifies a problem and then sets off finding its solution herself.
+In other words, the ideal fellowship candidate is not simply a joiner; they are instead a hard-working and creative leader, an agent of change who identifies a problem and then sets off finding its solution.

 View ONIF's Fellowships Chart to quickly identify opportunities that are the right fit for your students.